nerves-project-attic/nerves_network/README.md

 has a networking example that can get you started.

 [nerves_init_gadget](https://github.com/nerves-project/nerves_init_gadget) also
-sets can setup networking for wired ethernet connections and usb gadgets such as beaglebone boards and raspberry pi 0.
+can setup networking for wired ethernet connections and usb gadgets such as beaglebone boards and raspberry pi 0.

 # WiFi Networking